-- a.
-Hearings that are not set in open court shall be scheduled by emailing the Judicial Assistant at 10orange@ninthcircuit.org with all counsel copied on the email.
-The hearing request must include: - i.
-Case number and style - ii.
-Title of the motion(s) to be heard and the date the motion was filed - iii.
-File-stamped copy of the motion attached - iv.
-Amount of time requested for the hearing - v.
-Whether the Defendant is in custody - vi.
-Position of opposing counsel, if available, or confirmation that a conferral attempt was made without response - vii.
-Any request for virtual attendance - b.
+a.
+Hearing that are not set in open court shall be scheduled by emailing the Judicial Assistant at 15orange@ninthcircuit.org with all counsel1 copied on the email.
+The hearing request must include:

+Case number and style Title of the motion(s) to be heard and the date the motion was filed File-stamped copy of the motion attached Amount of time requested for the hearing Position of opposing counsel, if available, or confirmation that a conferral attempt was made without response Any request for virtual attendance

+- b.
 The movant must file a notice of hearing after the hearing confirmation is received from the Judicial Assistant. - c.
 The Court will set bond hearings and plea hearings expected to release the defendant from custody on an expedited basis.
 If counsel believes in good faith that another motion or matter requires an expedited hearing, the request for an expedited hearing shall be noted in the hearing request to the Judicial Assistant. - d.
 Hearings on bond motions, in-custody pleas, and other expedited matters may be set based on the Court's soonest availability without coordination.
 Counsel shall immediately notify the Court of any conflict or other unavailability to determine whether an alternate hearing date and/or time is available.